Enumeration

 Let’s run hashcat in order to quickly derive the password.

-* notice the flag is set to tell hashcat that the following hash is MD5.
+* notice the m flag is set to tell hashcat that the following hash is MD5.
 Also, we are passing rockyou.txt as the wordlist for hashcat to use to try to crack the hash.

 hashcat -m 0 md5_hash.txt /usr/share/wordlists/rockyou.txt